The Wonder

 We’re Limited

-Those of us who don’t eke out an existence often find the but-for-bad-luck-go-I reality of some hard to appreciate.
-Though niceness is a mighty mental skill, the amount of goodwill it can generate is limited.
+Those of us who enjoy a but-for-bad-luck-go-I reality typically find it difficult to appreciate what it’s like to eke out an existence.
+Though niceness is a mighty mental skill, the amount of compassion it generates is limited.

-Sometimes sensing that helping those bad off might leave us feeling overburdened, we limit our concern and aid.
+Sometimes sensing that helping those needy might leave us feeling overburdened, we limit our concern and aid.
 Even when neediness is expressed by those close to us, our help is usually limited.

 34

-Having learned that helpfulness is a virtue, we can be prone to thinking our support of others should be limitless.
-As a result, we can be unrealistic when it comes to taking on the role of rescuer.
+Nevertheless, having learned that helpfulness is a virtue, we can be prone to thinking our support for others should be limitless.
+As a result, we can be unrealistic when it comes to taking on the role of helper.

 There’s almost always a way to contend we could and should do more to be helpful.
-Though excellent ways to help each other, our kindness and fairness aren’t boundless, making adequate self-care essential.
+Though excellent ways to help each other, our kindness and fairness aren’t boundless.

 35